pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-kubernetes-infrastructure-with-dotnet-and-pulumi/index.md

 Using .NET to build our Kubernetes infrastructure offers several benefits:

-* Strong Typing:  Unlike YAML, C# and F# offer a rich type system with quick feedback on potential errors.
+* **Strong Typing**:  Unlike YAML, C# and F# offer a rich type system with quick feedback on potential errors.
-* Rich IDE Support:  Use the rich features of IDEs like Visual Studio, Visual Studio Code, and Rider to develop your Kubernetes infrastructure---completion lists, refactorings, IntelliSense, and more.
+* **Rich IDE Support**:  Use the rich features of IDEs like Visual Studio, Visual Studio Code, and Rider to develop your Kubernetes infrastructure---completion lists, refactorings, IntelliSense, and more.
-* Familiar Languages and APIs:  Apply all the features of C#, F#, and VB.NET to your Kubernetes infrastructure---loops, variables, and the entire ecosystem of .NET Core libraries from `System` to everything in NuGet.
+* **Familiar Languages and APIs**:  Apply all the features of C#, F#, and VB.NET to your Kubernetes infrastructure---loops, variables, and the entire ecosystem of .NET Core libraries from `System` to everything in NuGet.
-* Components and Classes:  Instead of copy/pasting pages of YAML between projects, .NET code can abstract common functionality into classes and libraries for code re-use and clean infrastructure design.
+* **Components and Classes**:  Instead of copy/pasting pages of YAML between projects, .NET code can abstract common functionality into classes and libraries for code re-use and clean infrastructure design.

 Together, these benefits provide a more familiar experience for working with Kubernetes than using YAML or Helm (a mix of YAML and Go templates) for .NET developers.